ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

    corresponding DAP task.
 It is RECOMMENDED that this be set to a random string output by a cryptographically secure pseudorandom number generator.
 1. Decrypt the input share for each report share as described in {{input-share-decryption}}.
-1. Check that the resulting input share is valid as described in {{input-share-batch-validation}}.
+1. Check that the resulting input share is valid as described in {{early-input-share-validation}}.
 1. Initialize VDAF preparation as described in {{input-share-prep}}.

 If any step yields an invalid report share, the leader removes the report share from